yokecd/blog/src/data/blog/helm-compatibility.md

 What can I install, practically speaking?
 We can definitely build new "charts" as "flights".

-Some things already exist as Flights hosted by the Yoke project — like its "air traffic controller" or "yokecd", a Yoke-extended version of ArgoCD.
+Some things already exist as Flights hosted by the Yoke project, like its "[air traffic controller](https://yokecd.github.io/docs/airtrafficcontroller/atc/)" or "[yokecd](https://yokecd.github.io/docs/yokecd/)", a Yoke-extended version of ArgoCD.

 That said, the Yoke ecosystem is still new.
 Adoption is, for now, just a dream on the horizon.
 The ecosystem still has to be built.

 But what about the existing Helm ecosystem?

-If I need Helm just to install Redis, is switching to Yoke even worth it?
+If I need Helm just to install redis, is switching to [Yoke](https://github.com/yokecd/yoke) even worth it?

 And what about all the internal Charts we use at our organizations?
 Does everything need to be ported to code on day one in order to start using Yoke?